khaledjendi/SHOPi/README.md

 - You can view the project online at: https://shopi5.herokuapp.com/

 ### What is remaining?
-- Continue working with api to use it to call products by their brands, colors, ...
+- [Completed] Continue working with api to use it to call products by their brands, colors, ...

-- Add the facility of adding product to favorites, or to cart.
+- [Partially Completed ] Add the facility of adding product to favorites, or to cart.

 - Viewing favorite items as sticky section on the page with angular animation